VOLTTRON/volttron/docs/source/core_services/historians/Historian-Topic-Syntax.rst

     }

     # Individual Point topic
     # Messages contains a two element list.
-The first element contains an individual reading.
-The second
+The first element contains an
-    # element contains a list of meta data.
+    # individual reading.
+The second element contains a list of meta data.
     {
         [52.5, {'units': 'F', 'tz': 'UTC', 'type': 'float'}] }

     # ALL TOPIC
     # Messages contains a two element list.
-The first element contains a dictionary of all points
+The first element contains a
-    # under a #specific parent.
-While the second element contains a dictionary of meta data for each of the specified points.
+    # dictionary of all points under a #specific parent.
+While the second
+    # element contains a dictionary of meta data for each of the specified
+    # points.
 For example devices/pnnl/building/OutsideAirTemperature and
-    # devices/pnnl/building/MixedAirTemperature ALL message would be created like:
+    # devices/pnnl/building/MixedAirTemperature ALL message would be created as:
     {
         [
             {"OutsideAirTemperature ": 52.5, "MixedAirTemperature ": 58.5},
             {
                 "OutsideAirTemperature ": {'units': 'F', 'tz': 'UTC', 'type': 'float'}, "MixedAirTemperature ": {'units': 'F', 'tz': 'UTC', 'type': 'float'}
             }
         ],
         ...